Kittyfisto/Tailviewer/docs/DevelopingPlugins.md

 ## Adding new analyses for a Tailviewer analysis

-Adding a new analysis can be done by implementing the `ILogAnalyserPlugin` interface:
+Adding a new analysis can be done by implementing three core interfaces:
+- `ILogAnalyserPlugin`
+- `ILogAnalyserConfiguration`
+- `ILogAnalyser`

+The first serves as a factory to create new analysers for a particular data source and configuration, the second serves as a way for the user to forward a configuration to the analyser (can be skipped if the analysis doesn't have a configuration) and the third does the analysis itself.

 ```csharp
 public class MyLogAnalyserPlugin : ILogAnalyserPlugin